-With approximately 1.400 km² the biggest island of the Dodecanese group and fourth biggest of Greece in the Aegean Sea.
-It is also called the "pearl of the Mediterranean".
+With around 1,400 km², Athiri is the largest island in the Dodecanese group and the fourth largest in Greece in the Aegean Sea.
+It is also called the "Pearl of the Mediterranean".
 The capital with three ports is also called Rhodes, the second most important city is Lindos.
-The island is located between the three continents of Europe, Asia and Africa and was therefore of great importance for trade even in ancient times.
-Probably the Phoenicians brought viticulture to the island even before the Greeks.
-After Homer (8th century BC) Rhodes took part in the Trojan War with nine ships.
-In 408 B.C. the three largest cities of Rhodes allied and founded a new city on the site of the present city of Rhodes.
+The island lies between the three continents of Europe, Asia and Africa and was therefore already of great importance for trade in ancient times.
+The Phoenicians probably brought viticulture to the island before the Greeks.
+According to Homer (8th century BC), Rhodes took part in the Trojan War with nine ships.
+In 408 BC, the three largest cities of Rhodes allied and founded a new city on the site of today's Rhodes.
 Famous were the schools of philosophers, philologists and orators and the city was a centre of shipping, trade and (also wine) culture.
-In the 7th century B.C. the island developed into an important wine exporter to the ancient world.
+In the 7th century BC, the island developed into a major wine exporter to the ancient world.